Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Encrypted Code Analysis Phase

 \subsection{Task Manager}

-This module receives an \emph{Analysis Task} from the Analyser, which describes the task he wants to perform; e.g., \emph{XSS} would describe a vulnerability detection task for finding XSS vulnerabilities in the Developer's code.
-Then, the module interacts with the Developer through the \emph{Query Authoriser \& Creator} to ask for the developer's authorisation and create the query subjacent to the analysis task.
-If authorised, the \emph{Task Knowledge} database is accessed to retrieve the ITL-tokens relevant to the task, and then the cryptographic keys of the selected tokens are generated with the master keys provided by the developer, thus composing the query.
-For \emph{XSS}, the ITL-tokens would be \texttt{INPUT}, \texttt{XSS\_SENS}, and \texttt{XSS\_SAN}, and the resulting query would be \texttt{Query[<$\text{D}_\text{{input}}$,$\text{R}_\text{{input}}$>, <$\text{D}_\text{{xss\_sens}}$,$\text{R}_\text{{xss\_sens}}$>, <$\text{D}_\text{{xss\_san}}$,$\text{R}_\text{{xss\_san}}$>]}.
-Lastly, the module sends the query to the \emph{Vulnerability Detector} to proceed with the analysis task and delivers its outputs to the analyser.
-Formally, this module implements protocol $\mathsf{Authorise}$.
+This module receives an \emph{Analysis Task} chosen by the analyser, such as the XSS vulnerability class for finding this type of vulnerability in the developer's code.
+Then the module interacts with the developer's \emph{Query Authoriser \& Creator} module, to ask for the developer's authorisation and create the query subjacent to the analysis task.
+If authorised, the \emph{Vuln.
+Knowledge} database is accessed to retrieve the information previously defined for that task, namely the ITL-tokens associated with it (i.e., the ones representing entry points, sensitive and sanitisation functions of that vulnerability class), and then the cryptographic keys of the selected ITL-tokens are generated (through the Index Keys Generator module), thus composing the query with these pairs of keys.
+For instance, for the \emph{XSS} analysis task, the ITL-tokens would be \texttt{INPUT}, \texttt{XSS\_SENS}, and \texttt{XSS\_SAN}, and the resulting query would be \texttt{Query[<$\text{D}_\text{{input}}$,$\text{R}_\text{{input}}$>, <$\text{D}_\text{{xss\_sens}}$,$\text{R}_\text{{xss\_sens}}$>, <$\text{D}_\text{{xss\_san}}$,$\text{R}_\text{{xss\_san}}$>]}.
+Lastly, the module sends the query to the \emph{Vulnerability Detector} module to proceed with the analysis task, outputting its final result to the analyser.
+Formally, the steps taken to produce an authorised query implement CCA protocol $\mathsf{Authorise}$.